 St. Cuthbert’s Bayview Garden invites community to discover and connect

-An inspired vision that began more than a decade ago is finally becoming a reality at St. Cuthbert’s Anglican Church, Toronto, as the first phase of work on the Bayview Garden project began last week.
+An inspired vision that began more than a decade ago has finally become a reality at St. Cuthbert’s Anglican Church, Toronto.

-“This is lovely for our church,” says Ian Beverley, Deputy People’s Warden, and project lead.
+“This is lovely for our church,” says Ian Beverley, Deputy People’s Warden, and lead for the Bayview Garden project.
 “St. Cuthbert’s was built in the pastoral care model, and there has long been an interest in trying to make the church more welcoming and open.
 This project is a statement of confidence, of faith, and of generosity, reflected by the fact that we’re able to do this at a very difficult time.
 We are grateful to all of our parishioners, community donors, and to organizations like the Anglican Foundation of Canada for helping to make this happen.”

 The new landscape design, part of the church’s larger effort to build relationship with neighbours and passersby on the busy Bayview Avenue corridor, is guided by the words of wisdom on the St. Cuthbert’s purpose statement as adopted by the congregation: welcome, share, discover, and connect.